Ihab335/Evil-Wordle/README.md

-## Wordle Evilizer: The Ultimate Challenge
+## Evil Wordle

-Welcome to the **Wordle Evilizer**, a program designed to make your Wordle experience as challenging as possible by choosing the hardest words for you to guess.
+Welcome to the **Evil Wordle**, a program designed to make your Wordle experience as challenging as possible by choosing the hardest words for you to guess.
 This tool takes a list of potential secret words and your initial guess, and uses the feedback from your guess to calculate the difficulty of remaining words.

 ### Features